-In the MPO's TIP criteria, pavement condition information is largely based on a sample of 936 centerline miles (34 percent).
-According to the sample, 57 centerline miles (6 percent) are in excellent condition; 275 centerline miles (29 percent) are in good condition; 284 centerline miles (30 percent) are in fair condition and 319 centerline miles (34 percent) are in poor condition.
-Since this sample likely pertains to pavement information for roadways approximating the function and maintenance standard of MassDOT-maintained roadways, it is unlikely that it closely represents the pavement conditions of the municipality-maintained roadways in the MPO.
+Some of the findings from the committee meetings included the following.
+The Boston MPO has available MassDOT pavement condition information for a sample of 936 centerline miles (34 percent).
+According to the sample, 57 centerline miles (6 percent) are in excellent condition; 275 centerline miles (29 percent) are in good condition; 284 centerline miles (30 percent) are in fair condition and 319 centerline miles (34 percent)

+are in poor condition.
+Since this sample likely pertains to pavement information for roadways approximating the function and maintenance standard of MassDOTmaintained roadways, it is unlikely that it closely represents the pavement conditions of the municipality-maintained roadways in the MPO.
 Based on a recent staff analysis, the actual condition distribution may be closer to 20 percent excellent, 29 percent good, 25 percent fair, and 26 percent poor.

-Recently, the MPO has taken two actions toward estimating maintenance costs for the 2,769 centerline miles of the federal-aid-eligible road network in the MPO: first, staff was asked to make an estimate of the maintenance needs for federal fiscal years 2010 to 2014 by applying various assumptions from neighboring regional planning agencies that maintain a pavement management system; second, the MPO initiated a study to help set the parameters for the establishment of a pavement management system for the Boston Region MPO.
+Recently, the MPO has taken two actions toward estimating maintenance costs for the 2,769 centerline miles of the federal-aid-eligible road network in the MPO: first, staff was asked to make an estimate of the maintenance needs for federal fiscal years 2010 to 2014 by applying various assumptions from neighboring regional planning agencies that maintain a PMS (a rough estimate was calculated that would bring the condition of all roadways to excellent condition); second, the MPO initiated a study to help set the parameters for the establishment of a pavement management system for the Boston Region MPO.

-The MPO is now considering its approach to gathering pavement condition data.
-The MPO will then develop a pavement management program that will set goals for percentages of roadway within each of the above-mentioned condition categories.
+Following the results of the study, the MPO will be considering how to monitor pavement conditions for the federal-aid system.
+Through funding in its FY2012 UPWP, the MPO will develop a PMS that would set goals for percentages of roadway within each of the above-mentioned condition categories.
 These goals will likely be based on cost-effectiveness, safety, and the needs of a preventive maintenance program.
 Various pavement management scenarios would then be developed and discussed to guide spending for resurfacing in the region.

-- Chapter 90 Program The Chapter 90 program (named for Chapter 90 of the Massachusetts General Laws), which is administered by MassDOT, contributes to the Commonwealth's strategy of preserving existing transportation facilities.
-This program supports the construction and maintenance of roadways classified as local; that work is performed by the cities and towns of the commonwealth. - Typically, the majority of Chapter 90 allocations (60 percent) are used for road resurfacing, with another 32 percent for reconstruction.
+Chapter 90 Program

+The Chapter 90 program (named for Chapter 90 of the Massachusetts General Laws), which is administered by MassDOT, contributes to the Commonwealth's strategy of preserving existing transportation facilities.
+This program supports the construction and maintenance of roadways classified as local; that work is performed by the cities and towns of the commonwealth.

+Typically, the majority of Chapter 90 allocations (60 percent) are used for road resurfacing, with another 32 percent for reconstruction.
 The remaining funding goes toward engineering and equipment.
 These funds are reimbursed to communities based on certified expenditure reports submitted to MassDOT.
+This program helps communities maintain and preserve locally owned roadways.

+Highway Bridges

-This program helps communities maintain and preserve locally owned roadways. - Highway Bridges Over the next 20 years, the MPO will need to continue to fund the maintenance and rehabilitation of the region's bridges, which includes replacing bridge decks and reconstructing bridges.
-With the goal of optimizing the allocation of limited resources, MassDOT and the Massachusetts Bay Transportation Authority (MBTA) implemented PONTIS, a bridge management software tool for recording, organizing, and analyzing bridge inventory and inspection data.
+Over the next 20 years, the MPO will need to continue to fund the maintenance and rehabilitation of the region's bridges, which includes replacing bridge decks and reconstructing bridges.
+With the goal of optimizing the allocation of limited resources, MassDOT and the Massachusetts Bay Transportation Authority (MBTA)

+implemented PONTIS, a bridge management software tool for recording, organizing, and analyzing bridge inventory and inspection data.
 PONTIS is used to guide the statewide bridge program, which prioritizes resources for preservation, as well as for repair and replacement.